Powertank CAT 5

 Frequently Asked Questions

-Quick answers to common questions about the Pedrollo Powertank CAT 5 – 2600440.
+Quick answers to common questions about the Powertank CAT5 10L Fixed Speed Booster – 2600440.
 For technical specifications, see the product details above; for sizing or installation advice, contact our team.
 If you have any other questions, we're happy to help.

 What is a mains pressure boosting system?